 - Urinary tract cancers – bladder, kidney, and ureteral

-Board Certifications: Internal Medicine, Medical Oncology, Hospice and Palliative Medicine
+Internal Medicine, Medical Oncology, Hospice and Palliative Medicine

-To Dr. Smith, patients aren’t numbers; they are individuals with lives separate from their cancer treatments.
+To Dr. Smith, patients aren’t numbers; they are individuals with lives separate from cancer treatment.
 That’s why he carefully explains complicated medical procedures and answers questions about their radiation therapy.
 Providing patients with treatment options and letting them choose what’s best for them creates a collaborative and personalized care plan.

 TrueBeam™ and TrueBeam™ STx from Varian